jjmedinaariza/juanjo_web/content/authors/admin/_index.md

 - Visitors
 ---

-Juanjo Medina was a Professor of Quantitative Criminology and the Head of the [Department of Criminology](https://www.socialsciences.manchester.ac.uk/criminology/) at the University of Manchester until August 2020 where he taught data analysis and crime mapping skills to criminology students.
+Juanjo Medina is a Talentia Senior Distinguished Researcher affiliated to the [Deparment of Criminal Law and Crime Sciences](https://www.us.es/centros/departamentos/derecho-penal-y-ciencias-criminales) at the University of Seville.
+The Talentia Senior Scheme is a program of the Andalusian Government  aimed at attracting and retaining researchers with an excellent scientific and leadership curriculum..
+Previously he worked as Professor of Quantitative Criminology and the Head of the [Department of Criminology](https://www.socialsciences.manchester.ac.uk/criminology/) at the University of Manchester until August 2020 where he taught data analysis and crime mapping skills to criminology students.
 He was the President of the [Spanish Society of Criminology](https://criminologia.net/) from 2016 to 2020.